25 Questions To Help You Get To Know Someone Deeply

 What are some deep questions?

 If you want to know someone deeply, it helps to know good questions that can help get the conversation going.
-Some open-ended questions to get to know someone that you can use include:
+Some open-ended questions that you can use include:

 - What’s your favorite memory from your childhood?